KH40-khoast40/MES40/README.md

 ❌ **Commercial use is not allowed**, please use other shaders that allow this.

-❌ **Redistributing the shader (putting the shader as the main focus of the DL) is not allowed**, you can link this page or my dA post of the shader for the viewers to download.
+❌ **Redistributing the shader (putting the intact shader as the main focus of the DL) is not allowed**, you can link this page or my dA post of the shader for the viewers to download it directly.

+✔️ **However, it's fine for you to put your modification of the shader for DL.**

 ⚠️ The shader itself is not limited to any kind of contents. **The usage limit completely depends on the model you are going to apply the shader to.**

 ⚠️ **I am not responsible for any damages that are caused by the use of the shader**, please consider carefully when you use the shader.

-🗿 **Beside that annoying begging for credit I just make at the top, you should include the *MES40_credits.txt* in your model folder if you distribute the model, the shader is not the work of mine alone, so a full credits would be nice.** The txt will be updated alongside the shader.
+🗿 **Beside that annoying begging for credit I just make at the top, you should include the *MES40_credits.txt* in your DL if you use the shader, the shader is not the work of mine alone, so a full credits would be nice.** The txt will be updated alongside the shader.

 ## Sample models